 The operator reinitializes x with expr at an event instant. x is a Real variable (or an array of Real variables) that must be selected as a state (resp., states), i.e. reinit on x implies stateSelect = StateSelect.always on x. expr needs to be type-compatible with x.
 For any given variable (possibly an array variable), reinit can only be applied (either to an individual variable or to a part of an array variable) in one when-equation (applying reinit to a variable in several when- or elsewhen-clauses of the same when-equation is allowed).
+If there are multiple reinit for a variable inside the same when- or elsewhen-clause, they must appear in different branches of an if-equation (in order that at most one reinit for the variable is active at any event).
 In case of reinit active during initialization (due to when initial()), see section 8.6.

-reinit does not break the single assignment rule, because reinit(\mathbf{x} , expr) in equations evaluates expr to a value, then at the end of the current event iteration step it assigns this value to \mathbf{x} (this copying from values to reinitialized state(s) is done after all other evaluations of the model and before copying \mathbf{x} to $\mathbf{pre}(\mathbf{x})$).
+reinit does not break the single assignment rule, because reinit( $\mathbf{x}$ , expr) in equations evaluates expr to a value, then at the end of the current event iteration step it assigns this value to $\mathbf{x}$ (this copying from values to reinitialized state(s) is done after all other evaluations of the model and before copying $\mathbf{x}$ to $\mathsf{pre}(\mathbf{x})$ ).